TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

 ...................

 *Object*
     An object that you need to move.
+It can be set directly or using an Object-type variable (if the ``Variable`` option is enabled)

 *Destination*
     A target (another object or a light source, camera or anything else) to which the selected object will move.
 The object’s coordinated will be the same as the target’s after the movement is finished.

+    This parameter can be set directly or using an Object-type variable (if the ``Variable`` option is enabled).

 *Duration*
     Time (in seconds) that the object will spend moving to the new location.
 By default, this parameter is set to zero (and in this case, the object doesn’t actually move, it just changes its position in a moment).
 It can be set manually or with a variable (available only if the ``Variable`` parameter is enabled).